The Fragility of Sparsity: Sparse representations are rare

 \subsection{Categorical data}

 An empirically common form of controls is dummies for categorical variables.
 If there are $p$ underlying categories, and a constant is included, then one must designate a reference category by dropping one dummy to avoid perfect collinearity.
 Suppose the model is exactly sparse with sparsity index $s$ when one chooses the right reference category.
 This means that $p-s$ categories have the same coefficient as the reference category.
-Thus, if one were to pick a reference category at random, one has a $1-s/p$ chance of inducing sparsity, which is a probability close to one under~\eqref{eq:approx_sparsity1}.
+Thus, if one were to pick a reference category at random, one has a $1-s/p$ chance of inducing sparsity, which is a probability close to one under~\eqref{eq:approx_sparsity1}: under the assumption that many categories have the same effect, choosing the reference category at random will often lead to sparsity.

-However, an assumption that a large number of categories have the same effect is not the only way to induce sparsity for a categorical variable.
+However, such an assumption may be restrictive.
 Suppose, for instance, that we want to nonparametrically control for a variable that measures age.
 Then a plausible form of sparsity arises under an assumption that the age effect is a step function, with some dividing line between young and old.
 If this threshold is not close to either very young or very old, then a reference category approach will not yield sparsity, but an appropriate re-expression of the column space will.
 Or maybe there are three distinct coefficients, one for the young, one for the middle-aged and one for the old, which again requires a different specification of the fixed effects to induce sparsity.
 Such specifications are less common in applied work.
-Arguably this is not because they are a priori less implausible, but rather, it is well understood that under \ac{OLS}, they are all equivalent to the reference category specification.
-However, when imposing a sparsity assumption on the coefficients, this equivalence breaks down.
+Arguably this is not because they are a priori less plausible, but rather, it is well understood that for \ac{OLS}, they are all equivalent to the reference category specification---so it suffices to consider the reference category specification.